kissggj123/Twist/README.md

 ```

 ## Setup Shadowsocks-libev for Connect on your Devices
-It is Required a Shadowsocks Client on Your Device for Manually Set up or Use URL-Scheme & QRCode in Shadowsocks Client Apps
+It requires a Shadowsocks based Client on your Device and you need to manually set up or use the URL-Scheme or QRCode in Shadowsocks Clients

 ## Update Twist
-Please **Run Bash Command** to Update Twist
+Please **Run Command** to Update Twist
 ```bash
 sudo twist update
 ```
-You can also Update Twist Automaticly by Using ```crond``` Service
+You can also Update Twist automaticly by using ```crond``` Service
 ```bash
 echo "0 0 1 * * root bash /usr/bin/twist update" >> /etc/crontab
 ```
-The Command means Twist will Automaticly Update on The First Day of Every Month
+The Command means **Twist will automaticly check updates on the first day of every month**

 ## Uninstall Twist
-Please **Run Bash Command** to Uninstall Twist
+Please **Run Command** to Uninstall Twist
 ```bash
 sudo twist uninstall
 ```

 ## Author
-<a href="https://github.com/Unbinilium" target="_blank">Unbinilium</a> --  This Script is Using OpenSource Software <a href="https://github.com/shadowsocks/shadowsocks-libev" target="_blank">Shadowsocks-libev</a>
+<a href="https://github.com/Unbinilium" target="_blank">Unbinilium</a> --  This Script is mainly using OpenSource Software <a href="https://github.com/shadowsocks/shadowsocks-libev" target="_blank">Shadowsocks-libev</a>